 My concluding thought is that it's not so important what students know as what they can do with what they know.
 And that's reflected in the eight science and engineering practices.

-Dr. Cary Sneider will host a webinar titled "Inquiry Is Alive and Well in the NGSS" on Tuesday, Nov.
-6, 2018 at 7 p.m.
-ET.
-Register here to learn more about how the Science and Engineering Practices relate to inquiry.
+Dr. Cary Sneider hosted a webinar titled "Inquiry Is Alive and Well in the NGSS" on Tuesday, Nov.
+6, 2018.
+View the recording to learn more about how the Science and Engineering Practices relate to inquiry.

 *Next Generation Science Standards and logo are registered trademarks of Achieve.
 Neither Achieve nor the lead states and partners that developed the Next Generation Science Standards was involved in the production of, and does not endorse, this product.